FuelRats/SystemsAPI/systems_api/README.txt

 --------------

 Mostly written by Absolver.

-PG system logic stolen from Esvandiary's EDTS project (https://bitbucket.org/Esvandiary/edts/)
+PG system logic stolen from Esvandiary's EDTS project (https://bitbucket.org/Esvandiary/edts/).
+Thanks to Alot/Esvandiary and Jackie Silver for their incredible work on figuring out how PG systems are generated.